curtissimo41/sims-handheld-speedrun-helper/README.md

 # Sims Handheld Speedrun Helper
 Program with useful information for practicing Sims handheld speedruns.
-Requires Python 3.
+Requires Python 3.12 or higher.

-* Note: This program is still in VERY early development, and currently only shows locations for NPCs in  Urbz GBA.
+* Note: This program is still in VERY early development, and currently only shows locations for NPCs in  The Sims Bustin' Out GBA & The Urbz GBA.
 Will be greatly expanded in the future.

 ## Required packages

-* [SQLAlchemy](https://www.sqlalchemy.org/) - SQL wrapper for Python
+* [SQLAlchemy 2](https://www.sqlalchemy.org/) - SQL wrapper for Python
+* [tkinter](https://tkdocs.com/) - Cross-platform graphical user interface toolkit

 ## How to run

-Install SQLAlchemy if you don't have it already:
+Install SQLAlchemy & tkinter if you don't have them already:

 `pip install sqlalchemy`

+`apt-get install python3-tk`

 Run the program from the top-level directory: